resource-watch/slate/source/includes/api/_dataset.md

 ### Document-JSON

-The JSON dataset service supports data from external json file or data as json array send in request body
+The JSON dataset service supports data from external json file or data as json array send in request body.

 The `connectorUrl` must be an accessible JSON file